 7 Steps of the Student Conduct Process

-Step 1: A formal complaint is reported concerning an alleged violation of the student code of conduct.
-A complaint from a student can be reported to any college staff or faculty, but will ultimately end up in the hands of a conduct official: Residence Life Coordinators, Assistant Director of Residence Life, Assistant Dean of Students, Associate Dean of Students or the Dean of Students.
+Step 1: A formal complaint is reported concerning an alleged violation of the Student Honor and Community Standards.
+A complaint from a student can be reported to any college staff or faculty, but will ultimately end up in the hands of a conduct official: Residence Life Coordinators, Assistant Director of Residence Life, Senior Assistant Dean of Students, Associate Dean of Students or the Dean of Students.

-Step 3: If it is determined that a formal resolution is needed, then the respondent is provided with a notification of charges outlining the alleged violation(s) of the student code of conduct and that a conduct hearing will be scheduled.
+Step 3: If it is determined that a formal resolution is needed, then the respondent is provided with a notification of charges outlining the alleged violation(s) of the Student Honor and Community Standards and that a conduct hearing will be scheduled.

 Step 6: If the respondent feels they have a case for an appeal based on the required appeal criteria (new evidence, bias or process not followed), they may submit a letter of appeal to the Vice President of Student Life/Dean of Students (or their designee).